2023 Best Fine & Studio Arts Schools in Nebraska

 The average amount in student loans that Fine Arts majors at UNOMAHA take out is $26,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $124.

 You’ll join some of the best and brightest minds around you if you attend University of Nebraska - Lincoln.
 The school came in at #3 on this year’s Best Fine & Studio Arts Schools in Nebraska list.
-Located in the city of Lincoln, UNL is a public college with a fairly large student population.
+Located in the city of Lincoln, UNL is a public school with a fairly large student population.

 After completing their degree, Fine Arts graduates from UNL carry an average student debtload of $25,600.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $209.